Below you can read the script from the above video. You can also read the release blog post to help understanding the problem components are solving.

 Our goal is to basically punch a hole in the middle of this page component, so that unique contents can be added on each page instance.
-Let's remove the unnecessary content first, then go to the New Panel, uikit, Misc, and find the Section Placeholder element.
+Let's remove the unnecessary content first, then go to the New Panel, uikit.boomla.net, Misc, and find the Bucket placeholder element.
 Just drag it where you want to have custom contents.
 This will be the placeholder for those.

 Let's customize it, change it's name to Main.

-After changing or creating sections, you MUST always hit the Apply button.
+After changing or creating buckets, you MUST always hit the Apply button.
 Let me say that again.
-After changing or creating sections, you MUST always hit the Apply button.
-If you add multiple sections, you must Apply the changes one-by-one.
+After changing or creating buckets, you MUST always hit the Apply button.
+If you add multiple buckets, you must Apply the changes one-by-one.
 That's because component instances may need to be modified, and if you make multiple changes, it may not be possible to determine what needs to be done.